pudly/schmopera-hugo/content/articles/4-things-you-shouldnt-expect-from-summer-programs.md

 date = "2017-03-02T15:42:00+00:00"
 lastmod = "2017-03-16T13:06:00+00:00"
 publishDate = "2017-03-16T13:06:00+00:00"
-short_description = "If you decide that you're not going to get hired based on your work at a summer program, you'll ironically have a better time doing what you're meant to be doing at said program.
-You'll focus on the work in front of you, and not with building up forced face time with the conductor or bothering the agent over break with banal conversation meant to \"impress\" them.
-You'll be a better artist, and you'll have that air of confidence - as false as it may be - that makes people want to work with you." slug = "4-things-you-shouldnt-expect-from-summer-programs" title = "4 things you shouldn&#039;t expect from summer programs"
+short_description = "If you decide that you&#039;re not going to get hired based on your work at a summer program, you&#039;ll ironically have a better time doing what you&#039;re meant to be doing at said program.
+You&#039;ll focus on the work in front of you, and not with building up forced face time with the conductor or bothering the agent over break with banal conversation meant to &quot;impress&quot; them.
+You&#039;ll be a better artist, and you&#039;ll have that air of confidence - as false as it may be - that makes people want to work with you." slug = "4-things-you-shouldnt-expect-from-summer-programs" title = "4 things you shouldn&#039;t expect from summer programs"
 +++